ArrogantGao/ArrogantGao.github.io/index.md

 # Greetings!

-I am Xuanzhao Gao, a PhD student in Hongkong University of Science and Technology (Guangzhou).
+I am Xuanzhao Gao, a PhD student in Hongkong University of Science and Technology.
 This is my personal website, hope you enjoy!

 # About Me